CA GROWN Blog

 - Coat potatoes, carrots, corn (still on cob), and onions (if desired) with 2-3 Tbs. olive oil.

-- Spread in a single layer on baking sheet and roast for 30 minutes at 425 degrees until golden brown.
+- Spread in a single layer on baking sheet and roast for 30 minutes at 425 degrees F until golden brown.

 - Wash, peel, and dice all veggies, herbs, and seasonings.